 We operate 17 hydroelectric projects on the Snake River and its tributaries.
 Together, these projects make up our largest generation source.

 Idaho Power buys energy from numerous solar producers with a combined capacity of over 300 megawatts, and more is planned.

 Idaho Power buys energy from wind projects and other clean-energy sources, such as geothermal.

-Idaho Power is moving away from coal.
-To serve customers reliably, we produce energy from natural gas.
+To serve customers reliably, we produce energy from three natural gas plants.